LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.4.0
+*Released*: 12 September 2024
+- Issue 50331: Cross-folder import of assay data from subfolder plate set should import data into subfolder

 ### version 5.3.1
 *Released*: 11 September 2024
 - Merge from release24.9-SNAPSHOT to develop